 …how could we not?..

-…how could our Nurses and In Home Carers not?
+…how could our Nurses and In Home Caregivers not?

 We’ve met so many wonderful enjoyable, appreciative, kind inspiring elders, families and aged care workers on our journey.

-Looking back over the last 21 years it’s hard to believe we started with one private care client and now we are celebrating servicing… over 7,100 families…
+Looking back over the last 21 years it’s hard to believe we started with one private care client and now we are celebrating being of service to… over 7,100 families…

-Our first in home care client was a remarkably inspiring woman – Mrs W. Just thinking of her makes me smile.
+Our first in home care client was a remarkably inspiring woman – Mrs W. Just thinking of Mrs W makes me smile.

 (We’d love to write her name, just to honour her, however we don’t disclose our private clients’ names – quite the opposite – we safeguard their privacy.
-Security and privacy are also the reasons why our aged care in home carers don’t wear branded uniforms or drive branded cars).
+Security and privacy are also the reasons why our in home Caregivers don’t wear branded uniforms or drive branded cars).

 Mrs W was such an inspiring woman that to this day she remains with us… on our office wall …